indranilokg/indranilokg.github.io/_posts/2024-3-1-Token protection with DPoP.md

 **Demonstrating Proof-of-Possession (DPoP)** offers exactly that option.
 It enables the client to demonstrate that it possesses a particular key or secret associated with the access token, without depending on underlying networking infrastructure as leveraged in mTLS binding.

-With DPoP, the goal is to bind an OAuth 2.0 token with client’s [private key] (https://www.okta.com/identity-101/public-key-encryption/).
+With DPoP, the goal is to bind an OAuth 2.0 token with client’s [private key](https://www.okta.com/identity-101/public-key-encryption/).
 In effect, it allows applications cryptographically bind access tokens to a particular client when they are issued.

 Authorization server would embed the corresponding client certificate (public key) in the issued token.
 Any API/Resource server would validate those tokens to make sure it came from the same client it was issued for.